Patina, you (almost) always need more!

-Patina, you (almost) always need more!
-Patina is physical signage and artifacts made by your stakeholders that comes in two primary forms: Safety and Culture.
+Patina is physical signage and artifacts made by your community members that come in two primary forms: Safety and Culture.

 • On Tool, Personal Safety